 d) the suitability of the partner institution, including national and international ranking and professional accreditations, where relevant;

-No arrangement can be implemented unless it has been approved in full by the Programme Approval Group and reported to the Head of Study Abroad, who will negotiate the formal legal agreement and arrange for the partnership to be advertised to students.
+No arrangement can be implemented unless it has been approved in full by the Study Abroad Programme Approval Group.
+The Study Abroad office will then negotiate the formal legal agreement and arrange for the partnership to be advertised to students.